 A Local Plan sets out the vision for future development in an area.
-Thurrock Council is currently preparing the new Local Plan which will set out how Thurrock should be developed over the next 15 years, in line with national policy and legislation.
+Thurrock Council is currently preparing a new Local Plan which will set out how Thurrock should be developed until 2040, in line with national policy and legislation.

-Local Plans are used to help decide on planning applications and other planning-related decisions.
-In essence, they are the local guide to what can be built where, shaping infrastructure investments, and determining the future pattern of development in Thurrock.
+Local Plans are used to help decide planning applications and other planning-related decisions.
+In essence, they are the local guide to what can be built where, shaping infrastructure investments and determining the future pattern of development in Thurrock.

 Thurrock is one of three local authorities in the UK that have been selected to take part in this project, which builds in community engagement at the earliest stages of the planning process.
 We believe it is vital that local people have a chance to shape the future of the community before sites are allocated for development rather than afterwards.